wongweixiang/token-swap-app/README.md

 - js-big-decimal for handling math calculations and guarding against floating point errors in Javascript

-- ShadCN for select component (sub-dependencies like @radix-ui, class-variance-authority, lucide-react).
-I like ShadCN because the source code of the component can be maintained locally without bloating the bundle
+- shadcn for select component (sub-dependencies like @radix-ui, class-variance-authority, lucide-react).
+I like shadcn because the source code of the component can be maintained locally without bloating the bundle